filecoin-project/filecoin-docs/docs/reference/README.md

 #### Filecoin Plus for Verified Data

 The [Filecoin Plus Client Onboarding](https://github.com/filecoin-project/filecoin-plus-client-onboarding) Github repo describes how to participate in the Fil+ program.
-Also see page 12 of [Engineering Filecoin's Economy](https://filecoin.io/2020-engineering-filecoins-economy-en.pdf) for additional info about the Fil+ verified data program that earns 10x in miner rewards.
+See the [Engineering Filecoin's Economy](https://filecoin.io/2020-engineering-filecoins-economy-en.pdf) report for additional info about the Fil+ verified data program that earns 10x in miner rewards.

 #### Videos

-Visit the [Filecoin Youtube channel](https://www.youtube.com/channel/UCPyYmtJYQwxM-EUyRUTp5DA) to view past presentations from various Filecoin workshops, conference talks and Filecoin meetups.
+Visit the [Filecoin Youtube channel](https://www.youtube.com/channel/UCPyYmtJYQwxM-EUyRUTp5DA) to view past presentations from various Filecoin workshops, conference talks, and Filecoin meetups.

 ## Filecoin Community Resources and Tools